mediocreone/mediocreone/README.md

-Mediocre 1 is a simple and minimalistic fellow.
+Mediocre One is a simple and minimalistic fellow.

 ### Features
 - Lazy